Snap Judgement: All Is Not Always As It Appears…

 Fact Checking Stories Before Acting

 But this is a good reminder for all of us.
-Be sure to check things out for yourself before plastering a partial-story character assassination of someone else on social media.
+Be sure to check things out for yourself before plastering a partial-story character assassination of someone on your social media pages.

 Of course you have the right to either like or not like another’s actions.
 But get all the facts before you decide how you feel about it or pass on that half-truth juicy gossip about someone in your community to be further misinterpreted by even more people.